 1999 Naked Boys Singing, a comedy revue whose title says it all, opens Off-Broadway, beginning a run of more than 3000 performances.

+2001 Chicago's Pegasus Players hosts the world premiere of the musical, Muscle, by James Lapine, composer William Finn and lyricist Ellen Fitzhugh.
+Originally planned by Lapine as a companion piece to Stephen Sondheim's one-act Passion, it finally makes its debut with a new songwriting team.
 2002 Leo McKern, the rubbery-face character actor who won fans for playing the TV role of the tobacco-loving, blustery barrister, "Rumpole of the Bailey," dies in Bath, England, of natural causes.
 The Sydney, Australia native was 82, and had a career on the London stage in Shakespeare, Chekhov and Ibsen roles prior to success on film, including Help! with the Beatles.

 2003 Roundabout Theatre Company closes a deal to buy Studio 54 as its headquarters for musical revivals on Broadway.
 The nearly $25 million deal is completed today with the sale of more than $17 million in bonds added to a $6.75 million grant from New York City.
 It's full-circle for the legendary former discotheque, which began life in the 1927 as a Broadway theatre, the Gallo Opera House.